butteredcorn/Express-Documentation/docs/setting-up-express-module/basic-express.md

 Running npm init prompts various questions regarding your project.
 For now, you can skip these questions by pressing enter.

 The npm init command, creates a file called package.json which at its core, is a configuration file for your project.
 We will not go over why you should be doing this in this tutorial.
-If you would like to look into this however, we encourage you to look into the official documdntation by [npmjs](https://docs.npmjs.com/creating-a-package-json-file).
+If you would like to look into this however, we encourage you to look into the official documentation by [npmjs](https://docs.npmjs.com/creating-a-package-json-file).

 #### 3. Installing Express.js